-The Office of Environmental Sustainability runs a number of programs aimed at advancing sustainability.
+The Office of Energy and Sustainability runs a number of programs aimed at advancing sustainability.

 Ecolympics is Oberlin's annual community competition and event series focused on sustainability.

 The Green Office Program (GOPro) was designed to involve offices in the campus-wide effort to reduce energy consumption and move towards carbon neutrality.